-Putting customer-experience front and centre
+Headless commerce and microservices: Putting customer-experience front and center

 Headless commerce means that the experience of your site is no longer driven by the capabilities of your platform.
 Instead, your customer’s experience leads the way, and you then weave in the capabilities this needs afterwards.
 It allows all of your website options (desktop, mobile, app) to be connected on a single system.

 It also creates a brilliant space for truly creative commerce, allowing for a unique experience and a highly effective way to engage your customers.